SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ### Advanced features of SUnit

-In addition to `TestResource` that we present just in subsequent section, SUnit contains assertion description strings, logging support, the ability to skip tests, and resumable test failures.
+In addition to `TestResource` that we present just in the subsequent section, SUnit contains assertion description strings, logging support, the ability to skip tests, and resumable test failures.